Aretha Now

-Aretha Now is the thirteenth studio album by American singer Aretha Franklin, released on June 14, 1968, by Atlantic Records.
+Aretha Now is the thirteenth album by the American singer Aretha Franklin, released on June 14, 1968, by Atlantic Records.
 Quickly certified Gold, it eventually reached a million in US sales.
-It hit No. 3 on Billboards album chart.
-This recording is considered one of the singer's most classic masterworks.
+It hit No. 3 on Billboards album chart, and became her highest chart success in the UK at No. 6.

 In 1993, it was reissued on CD through Rhino Records.
 The album was rated the 133rd best album of the 1960s by Pitchfork.
+Mojo Magazine listed it as Franklin's sixth best album.